sitehostnz/cc-varnish-64/README.md

 ## The Process

 1. [Create a customer image](https://kb.sitehost.nz/cloud-containers/custom-images/create-a-custom-image#image-creation).
-Select the option to **not** fork from another images.
+Select the option to **not** fork from another image.
 2. Replace your _Dockerfile_ from this example repository.
 3. Copy the _default-data/_ from this example repository into your custom image repository.
 This directory will contain the Supervisord and Varnish config files that you can adjust to your needs.
 4. Copy the _manifest.yml.example_ to your custom image repository.
 Update the _provider:_ field to your SiteHost account name.